Friday, September 21, 2018

 Overall: MEH

-A combined effort from Brian Yuzna, (Society), Christophe Gans, (Silent Hill), and Shusuke Kaneko, (several in the Gamera franchise), with the great Tom Savini on board for practical effects and make-up and boasting no shortage of recognizable faces such as Jeffery Combs and David Warner, H.P.
-Lovecraft's: Necronomion wildly attempts to be sort of a be all end all film adaptation from the much cherished author.
-Unfortunately, it comes off far too hokey to properly do this.
-Many horror films around the late 1980s and early 90s particularly had an unmistakable "direct to video" quality and the B-movie-ness here is oozing from every frame.
-The effects are practical which is nice, but they are also way over the top and anyone who thought what Lovecraft's stories were severally lacking in was oozy globs of gore and goo, this is the movie for you.
-With a few exceptions, the cast predominately plays it cool, but the incessant musical score and big, bold effect shots kill any possible potential to create a properly eerie mood.
-The scripts for each story are pedestrian, with plot holes, flashbacks within flashbacks, and time travel thrown in, apparently since the framing story takes place in the 1940s and the last segment is set in modern day.
-So regrettably, more dumb than fun.
+A combined effort from Brian Yuzna, (Society), Christophe Gans, (Silent Hill), and Shusuke Kaneko, (several in the Gamera franchise), with the great Tom Savini on board for practical effects and make-up, as well as no shortage of recognizable faces such as Jeffery Combs and David Warner, H.P.
+Lovecraft's: Necronomion, (Necronomicon: Book of Dead), wildly attempts to be sort of a be all end all film adaptation from the much cherished author.
+Unfortunately, it comes off as a schlocky mess.
+Many horror films around the late 1980s and early 90s particularly had an unmistakable "direct to video" quality, and the B-movie-ness here is oozing from every frame.
+The effects are practical which is nice, (Savini never drops the ball in such a regard, after all), but they are also laughably over the top.
+So anyone who thought that Lovecraft's stories were severally lacking in oozy globs of gore and goo, this is the movie for you.
+With a few exceptions, the cast plays it cool, but the incessant musical score and big, bold effect shots kill any possible potential to create a properly eerie mood.
+The scripts for each story are pedestrian as well, with plot holes, flashbacks within flashbacks, and time travel thrown in, apparently since the framing story takes place in the 1940s and the last segment is set in modern day.
+So regrettably, this is more dumb than effective.

 EMBRACE OF THE VAMPIRE